 This study has several limitations that should be considered when interpreting the findings.
 Firstly, as a retrospective, cross-sectional study, it can only establish an epidemiological association between PD and the risk of COVID-19.
 However, the observed associations may be influenced by unmeasured confounding variables, such as socioeconomic status, underlying health conditions, or differences in healthcare access.
 Secondly, the study relied on data from outpatient consultations at a single healthcare facility.
-Consequently, the findings may not be generalisable to individuals receiving care in different healthcare settings.
+Consequently, the findings may not be generalizable to individuals receiving care in different healthcare settings.
 Additionally, diagnostic criteria and data collection methods may have introduced biases.
 The identification of oral conditions was based on clinical records, which could be subject to variations in diagnostic accuracy and completeness.
-To minimise this potential bias, only medical records that met the inclusion criteria were selected.
+In order to minimise this potential bias, only medical records that met the inclusion criteria were selected.
 Moreover, the study did not account for potential differences in the severity of oral conditions, which may influence their relationship with COVID-19 risk.
-Finally, behavioural factors such as oral hygiene practices, diet, and lifestyle were not assessed.
+Finally, behavioural factors were not assessed such as oral hygiene practices, diet, and lifestyle.
 These variables could play a crucial role in influencing both oral health and susceptibility to COVID-19.
-Future studies employing longitudinal designs and comprehensive data collection are needed to confirm these findings and investigate the underlying biological and environmental interactions.
-Further research incorporating genetic, epigenetic, and immunological profiling is also required to elucidate these mechanisms more precisely.
+Therefore, future studies employing longitudinal designs and comprehensive data collection are needed to confirm these findings and investigate the underlying biological and environmental interactions.
+Additionally, a further research incorporating genetic, epigenetic, and immunological profiling is also required to elucidate these mechanisms more precisely.
 Although the results of this study offer valuable insights into the association between oral diseases and COVID-19 risk, it is critical to note that the analysis did not consider all potential confounding variables.
-Other factors such as systemic comorbidities, lifestyle, or genetic predisposition could also influence the results.
+On the other hand, other factors such as systemic comorbidities, lifestyle, or genetic predisposition could also influence the results.
 Therefore, future studies that include a more detailed analysis of these variables will be essential to better understand the interactions between oral health and susceptibility to infectious diseases such as COVID-19.